aerogear/aerogear.org/_posts/2019-03-22-aerogear-mobile-services-2.0.0-release.md

 ## Try It Out

 If you would like to try out the new features, please follow our [getting-started guide](https://docs.aerogear.org/aerogear/latest/getting-started.html) with the new [Cordova showcase app](https://github.com/aerogear/ionic-showcase).
+If you would like to know more about Data Sync, please check the [documentations](https://docs.aerogear.org/aerogear/latest/data-sync.html).

 Please remember, feedback is always welcome and we can't wait to hear what you think!

 Thanks.